StreamCharge/ApiCharge/README.md

 Please use this repo to log issues and request features.

-Information, guidance, documentation, and code will be transferred to this site for the ApiCharge desktop B2B apps, mobile consumer apps, and server stablecoin/digital currency pricing and payment gateway.
+Information, guidance, documentation, and SDK usage code will be transferred to this site for the ApiCharge desktop B2B apps, mobile consumer apps, and server stablecoin/digital currency pricing and payment gateway.

 Public beta progress planned for the week of 27/Oct/2025